gcxiaotiao10000/STGalGame/README.md

 # STGalGame
-An experimental galgame by some Chinese high school student.
+An experimental galgame by some Chinese high school students.

 # ALL OF THE PICTURES WERE CREATED BY ARTIFICIAL INTELLIGENCE
 # THIS IS AN NON-PROFIT PROGRAM